tzofi/ssl-for-axons/README.md

 python transfer_train_unet.py configs/train.json weights/aux_task/best.ckpt
 ```

-H5 files in ./data/train will be used for training and H5 files in ./data/val will be used for validation.
+We natively support training with data stored in H5 datasets.
+H5 files in ./data/train are used for training and H5 files in ./data/val are used for validation.
 All training parameters can be set in the JSON config and/or top of the py file.
-For example, you should always indicate the location of your training files (we natively support training with data stored in .h5 datasets) in the config:
+For example, you should always indicate the location of your data directory and dataset names in the config:

 ```bash
 "path": "./data/janelia,